nsrau/azure-docs.it-it/articles/hdinsight/hbase/apache-troubleshoot-hbase.md

 ### <a name="error"></a>Tipi di errore

-Si verifica il timeout di HMaster con un'eccezione irreversibile di tipo java.io.IOException, che indica un timeout di 300.000 millisecondi in attesa dell'assegnazione della tabella namespace.
+Timeout di HMaster con un'eccezione irreversibile simile a "java.io.IOException: Timedout 300000ms waiting for namespace table to be assigned" (Timeout di 300.000 millisecondi in attesa dell'assegnazione della tabella namespace).

 ### <a name="detailed-description"></a>Descrizione dettagliata